Short Answer (quick read):

 Disadvantages: requires a lot of knowledge, it’s expensive and less secure.

-- For a VPC you need more IT knowledge to get the most out of it and it’s is more expensive than a VPS.
+- For a Virtual Private Cloud you need more IT knowledge to get the most out of it and it’s is more expensive than a Virtual Private Server.
 However, the biggest disadvantage with a virtual private cloud is the potential security risk.
 Not everyone has the knowledge and expertise to set up a VPC in a safe way.
 Therefore, look for a cloud host with the highest quality data centers and hardware to minimize this risk.

 The difference between VPS and VPC.
 Which do you prefer?